Hammerspoon/hammerspoon/README.md

    6. Your configs will still work, but consult the changelogs as you install each extension
    7. APIs for controlling Hydra's GUI have been removed in favor of the new minimal built-in GUI

+   Besides these (mostly superficial) changes, Mjolnir is basically still Hydra.

 1. **I'm getting an error like this: attempt to index local 'win' (a nil value)**

    It almost definitely means you need to enable accessibility.
 This